The reduction of the allowances given by the ruler reduces the tax revenue

 The extent and degree to which property rights are infringed upon determines the extent and degree to which the efforts of the subjects to acquire property slacken.

-One may compare (here) the story which al-Mas’udi tells in connection with the history of the Persians.
+This is like the story which al-Mas’udi tells of the Persians.

 In the days of King Bahram b.
-Bahram, the Mobedhan, the chief religious dignitary among the Persians, expressed to the King his disapproval of the latter’s injustice and neglect for the consequences that his injustice must bring upon the dynasty.
+Bahram, the Mobedhan was the chief religious dignitary among the Persians.
+He expressed to the King his disapproval of the latter’s injustice and neglect for the consequences of his injustice through a parable.

 The King was stirred out of his negligence by that story.